SEND Offer Q and A

 - The school (or you) can request that Local Authority Services carry out a statutory assessment of your child’s needs.
 This is a legal process which sets out the amount of support that will be provided for your child.

 - After the request has been made to the ‘Panel of Professionals’ (with a lot of information about your child, including some from you), they will decide whether they think your child’s needs (as described in the paperwork provided), seem complex enough to need a statutory assessment.
 If this is the case, they will ask you and all professionals involved with your child to write a report outlining your child’s needs.
 If they do not think your child needs this, they will ask the school to continue with the current support.

 - After the reports have all been sent in, the Panel of Professionals will decide if your child’s needs are severe, complex and lifelong.
-If this is the case, they will write a Statement of Special Educational Needs or an Education, Health and Care Plan (EHC Plan).
+If this is the case, they will produce an Education, Health and Care Plan (EHC Plan).
 If this is not the case, they will ask the school to continue with the current level of support.

-- The Statement or EHC Plan will outline the number of hours of individual/small group support your child will receive from the Local Authority and how the support should be used, and what strategies must be put in place.
-It will also have long- and short-term goals for your child.
+- The EHC Plan will outline the number of hours of individual/small group support your child will receive from the Local Authority and how the support should be used, and what strategies must be put in place.
+It will also have medium- and long-term outcomes for your child.

 - An additional adult may be used to support your child with whole class learning, run individual programmes or run small groups including your child.

 4. How can I let the school know that I am concerned about my child’s progress in school?